Dguthmann/portfolio-2020/README.md

 ## Changelog

+2020-10-27: Adding of Gerome the Gnome NPC character creator to highlighted projects
 2020-09-29: Adding of personal information, links and screenshots of projects on the portfolio page, links to my github, linkedin, and a pdf of my resume
 2020-09-09: Addition of more comments to the file, and writing of README
 2020-09-08: Bug Fixing mainly of the footer, and the projects of the portfolio page staying within their container